INRIA/scikit-learn-mooc/jupyter-book/trees/trees_module_take_away.md

 <!-- Quick wrap-up for the module -->

-In this module, we presented decision tree in details.
-We saw that decision
+In this module, we presented decision trees in details.
+We saw that they:
-trees:

 - are used in regression and classification problems;
 - are non-parametric models;